 Certain countries outside of the U.S. have a process that requires the submission of a clinical trial application (CTA), which is similar to an IND in the U.S., prior to the commencement of human clinical studies.
 In the EU, for example, in accordance with the requirements of the EU Clinical Trials Regulation 536/2014 (CTR), a CTA must be submitted to the centralized EU Portal, Clinical Trials Information System (CTIS) for review by each country in which the sponsor intends to conduct the clinical study.
 As part of the application process under the CTR, the sponsor proposes a reporting Member State, which coordinates the validation and evaluation of the application.
 The reporting Member State shall consult and coordinate with the other concerned Member States.
-Ethics Committee (similar to an Investigational Review Board) review of the CTA is part of the process under the CTR.
-If an approval is issued, the sponsor can start the clinical trial cannot be conducted in that concerned Member State.
+Ethics Committee (similar to an Investigational Review Board in the US) review of the CTA is part of the process under the CTR.
+If an approval of the CTA is issued, the sponsor can start the clinical trial in all concerned Member States.
+However, a concerned Member State can in limited circumstances declare an "opt-out" from an approval.
+In such a case, the clinical trial cannot be conducted in that concerned Member State.
 The CTR also aims to streamline and simplify the rules on safety reporting and introduces enhanced transparency requirements such as mandatory submission of a summary of the clinical trial results to the EU Database.

 Under the CTR, clinical trial sponsors were able to, but not obligated to, use the CTIS starting January 31, 2022.
-Beginning January 31, 2023, clinical trial sponsors were required to use the CTIS to submit a CTA for a new clinical trial in the EU or EEA, but clinical trials already approved under the previous law, the Clinical Trials Directive (CTD) can continue running under the CTD until January 31, 2025, at which time the sponsor must comply with the CTR and record information on these studies in the CTIS.
+Beginning January 31, 2023, clinical trial sponsors were required to use the CTIS to submit a CTA for a new clinical trial in the EU or EEA, but clinical trials already approved under the previous law, the Clinical Trials Directive (CTD) can continue running under the CTD until January 31, 2025.
+By this date, all CTAs originally approved under the CTD must have been transitioned to CTIS.
 National regulators in the EU Member States and EEA countries began to carry out their legal responsibilities in evaluating and overseeing clinical trials using the CTIS beginning January 31, 2022.